BCOMM-User-Documentation/Github-User-Documentation/docs/branching.md

 1\.
 In VSCode open up the integrated terminal and ensure the terminal path matches the location of your local repository.

 ??? tip "Hotkey for opening the integrated terminal"
-    Pressing { Ctrl + J } with VSCode open will automatically open the integrated terminal.
+    Pressing ++control+j++ with VSCode open will automatically open the integrated terminal.

 2\.
 Input the following command in the terminal to create a new branch with a suitable name